 SINGAPORE DIVORCE LAWYER DOROTHY TAN – NAMED AS ONE OF ASIA’S TOP YOUNG LAWYERS

-Dorothy Tan is one of the youngest lawyers to successfully argue a case at the Court of Appeal.
+Dorothy Tan is one of the youngest lawyers to argue a case at the Court of Appeal successfully.
 See a summary of the case below:

-Family Law Department Deputy Head Dorothy Tan wins important and landmark Court of Appeal case on division of matrimonial assets.
-Decision establishes and confirms new Singapore law on division of assets.
+Family Law Department Deputy Head Dorothy Tan wins important and landmark Court of Appeal case on the division of matrimonial assets.
+The decision establishes and confirms new Singapore law on the division of assets.

 Family law — Matrimonial assets — Division